cigoic/go_public/README.md

 	alg 			- Examples of Data Structures and Algorithms in Go machine_learning	- Examples of Machine Learning with Go

+Files:

+	Dockerfile		- Help you create a docker image which contains a Jupyter Notebook w/ Go and Tensorflow support.

 ### Learning Resource